Colonial Secretary's papers 1822-1877

 Moreton Bay Settlement

-This series includes correspondence relating to matters in the Moreton Bay settlement including a letter from Surgeon, Frederick James Barton seeking government employment and an appeal from Clara Walker for assistance to provide for herself and three children as her husband was convicted of a crime and is serving a sentence on Cockatoo Island.
+This series includes correspondence relating to matters in the Moreton Bay settlement including a letter from Surgeon, Frederick James Barton seeking government employment and an appeal from Clara Walker for assistance to provide for herself and three children as her husband is serving a sentence on Cockatoo Island.
 There are also reports of sales of crown land in Brisbane, Eagle Farm and Cleveland.

-A letter from Edmund Uhr complained about the conduct of Mr Frederick Walker, Commandant of the Native Police.
-In turn, letters from Mr Walker and Mr Leith-Hay complained of obstruction to their duty by Mr Uhr.
+Edmund Uhr complained about the conduct of Frederick Walker, Commandant of the Native Police.
+In turn, letters from Frederick Walker and William Leith-Hay complained of obstruction to their duty by Edmund Uhr.

-A request was made for money for the cleaning of drains and construction of flood gates in North Brisbane, claiming that the work was required as a more permanent solution given that the existing drains do not correspond with streets as set out in the Town Map.
+Money was requested for the cleaning of drains and construction of flood gates in North Brisbane, noting that the existing drains did not correspond with streets as set out in the Town Map.
 The Health Officer reported the area as a swamp which was below the level of the river at high tide.
-The area in question is described as between Elizabeth Street and the river and the water collected there is "injurious to health".
+The area in question - between Elizabeth Street and the Brisbane River - the water collected there as "injurious to health".
 The tender for the work from John Petrie was accepted.

-A petition from residents was sent requesting repair of the road between South Brisbane and Eagle Farm which is scarcely passable and dangerous after heavy rain.
+Petition from residents requesting repair of the road between South Brisbane and Eagle Farm which was scarcely passable and dangerous after heavy rain.

 Interactions with First Nations People